vinay5916/OPEN_AI_API_KEY_Checker/README.md

 Additional: You can redirect this output to another file with grep and stdout.
 `./openai_api_key_tester.sh "<api_keys_file.txt>" | grep "success" > active_keys.txt`

+**P.S:** OPEN AI might implement Rate_limiting on the completions end-point (refer the bash file), then this tool might not work.